 - 2. Course modifications;

 - 3. Schedule changes; and

 - 4. Increased monitoring or supervision

+- 5. Any other additional supportive services deemed appropriate by Superintendent

-Supportive measures shall be designed to restore or preserve equal access to the District's education programs and activities without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the District's educational environment and/or deter sexual harassment.
-Supportive measures shall remain confidential with exclusive exceptions stated and required in Sect.
-II.F, below.
+Such measures shall be designed to restore or preserve equal access to the Districton education programs and activities without unreasonably burdening the other party, including measures designed to protect the safety of all parties or the Districton educational environment and/or deter sexual harassment.
+Supportive measures shall remain confidential with exclusive exceptions stated required in Sec.
+II.E, below.

-D. Title IX Coordinator.
+C. Title IX Coordinator.

-The Title IX Coordinator shall respond promptly to all general reports as well as formal complaints of sexual harassment, whether the report concerns Title IX sexual harassment or Non-Title IX sexual harassment. the Title IX Coordinator shall receive general and specific reports of sexual harassment and coordinate the District's responses to both reports and formal complaints of sexual harassment so that the same are prompt and equitable.
+The Title IX Coordinator shall respond promptly to all general reports as well as formal complaints of sexual harassment, and coordinate the Districtos responses to both reports and formal complaints of sexual harassment so that the same are prompt and equitable.
 In addition to any other specific responsibilities assigned under this Policy, or as assigned by the Superintendent, the Title IX Coordinator will be responsible for:

-- 1. meeting with a complainant, and informing the parent/guardian once the Title IX Coordinator becomes aware of allegations of conduct that could constitute sexual harassment as defined in this Policy; - 2. identification and implementation of supportive measures; - 3. signing or receiving formal complaints of sexual harassment; - 4. engaging with the parents/guardians of parties to any formal complaint of sexual harassment; - coordinating with District and school-level personnel to facilitate and assure implementation of investigations, and remedies, and helping to assure that the District otherwise meets its obligations associated with reports and complaints of sexual harassment;

-- 6. coordinating with the Superintendent with respect to assignment of persons to fulfill the District's obligations, both general and case specific, relative to this Policy (e.g., investigator, decision makers, etc.; this may involve the retention of third party personnel.); - coordinating with District and school-level personnel to assure appropriate training and professional development of employees and others in accordance with Sect.
-II.E of this Policy; and - 8. helping to assure that appropriate systems are identified and maintained to centralize sexual harassment records and data.
+- 1. meeting with a complainant, and informing the parent/guardian once the Title IX Coordinator becomes aware of allegations of conduct that could constitute sexual harassment as defined in this Policy; - 2. identification and implementation of supportive measures; - 3. signing or receiving formal complaints of sexual harassment; - 4. engaging with the parents/guardians of parties to any formal complaint of sexual harassment; - 5. coordinating with District and school-level personnel to facilitate and assure implementation of investigations, and remedies, and helping to assure that the District otherwise meets its obligations associated with reports and complaints of sexual harassment; - 6. coordinating with the Superintendent with respect to assignment of persons to fulfill the Districton obligations, both general and case specific, relative to this Policy (e.g., investigator, decision makers, etc.; this may involve the retention of third party personnel.); - 7. coordinating with District and school-level personnel to assure appropriate training and professional development of employees and others in accordance with Sec.
+II.D of this Policy; and - 8. helping to assure that appropriate systems are identified and maintained to centralize sexual harassment records and data.

-In cases where the Title IX Coordinator is unavailable, including unavailability due to a conflict of interest or other disqualifying reason (see Sect.
-II.H, below), the Superintendent shall assure that another person with the appropriate training and qualifications is appointed as acting Title IX Coordinator for that case, in such instances "Title IX Coordinator" shall include the acting Title IX Coordinators.
+In cases where the Title IX Coordinator is unavailable, including unavailability due to a conflict of interest or other disqualifying reason (see Sec.
+II.G, below), the Superintendent shall assure that another person with the appropriate training and qualifications is appointed as acting Title IX Coordinator for that case, in such instances õTitle IX Coordinatorö shall include the acting Title IX Coordinators.

-E. Training.
+D. Training.

-All District employees shall receive regular training relative to mandatory reporting obligations under this policy (see also Board policy GBEAB), and any other responsibilities they may have relative to this Policy.
+All District employees shall receive regular training relative to mandatory reporting obligations, and any other responsibilities they may have relative to this Policy.

-Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process must receive training on the definition of sexual harassment, this Policy, the scope of the District's education program or activity, and how to conduct an investigation (including the requirements of the reporting and the Title IX Grievance Process, including hearings, appeals, and information resolution processes).
-The training must also include avoiding prejudgment of the facts, conflicts of interest, and bias.
+Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process, must receive training on the definition of sexual harassment, this Policy, the scope of the Districtor education program or activity, and how to conduct an investigation (including the requirements of the reporting and the Title IX Grievance Process, including hearings, appeals, and information resolution processes).
+The training must also include avoiding prejudgment of the facts, conflicts of interest and bias.

-Decision-makers must also receive training on issues of relevance of questions and evidence, including when questions about the complainant's sexual predisposition or prior sexual behavior are not relevant.
+Decision-makers must also receive training on issues of relevance of questions and evidence, including when questions about the complainant sexual predisposition or prior sexual behavior are not relevant.